ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 ## arraySum {#array-sum}

-Returns the sum of the elements in the source array.
+Returns the sum of elements in the source array.

 If the `func` function is specified, returns the sum of elements converted by this function.